Xonshiz/anime-dl/docs/index.md

 # Anime-DL | [![Build Status](https://travis-ci.org/Xonshiz/anime-dl.svg?branch=master)](https://travis-ci.org/Xonshiz/anime-dl) [![Documentation Status](https://readthedocs.org/projects/anime-dl/badge/?version=latest)](http://anime-dl.readthedocs.io/en/latest/?badge=latest) | [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/xonshiz)

 Anime-dl is a Command-line program to download anime from CrunchyRoll and Funimation.
-This script needs you to have a premium subscription to the listed services.
+This script needs you to have a premium subscription for the listed services.
 If you don't have a subscription, this script is pretty much usless for you.

 > Downloading and distributing this content may be illegal.This script was written for education purposes purely and you are responsible for its use.